The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 - Provide a Writing Sample.
 Please consult our program guidelines for the Writing Sample, available on the program website.

-The Expedited Admission Track into the C&IS doctoral program allows highly qualified students to be admitted into the doctoral program after they complete an undergraduate degree.
-Such students must:
+Admission without a master's degree into the C&IS PhD program allows highly qualified students to be admitted into the PhD program after they complete an undergraduate degree.
+These applicants must:

 - Submit a statement of purpose (for the master’s and doctoral program) indicating interest and commitment to graduate work through the doctoral level

-- Hold regular admission status for a specific College of Communication and Information Sciences master's program.
+- Concurrently apply to a specific College of Communication & Information Sciences master's program

-Students admitted on the expedited track are encouraged to apply to be awarded the master’s degree when they have completed the requirements for the master’s degree.
-Students admitted on the expedited track must complete the requirements for master’s degree to be awarded the Ph.D. degree.
-Students supported in graduate assistant positions must complete the requirements for the master’s degree in four contiguous regular semesters of enrollment to be eligible to hold a graduate assistant position in the fifth and subsequent semesters in the program.
+Students admitted without a master's degree are eligible to apply to be awarded the master’s degree when they have completed the requirements for the master’s degree.
+Students admitted without a master's degree must complete the requirements for master’s degree before being eligible to be awarded the Ph.D. degree.

 See the Admission Criteria section of this catalog for more information.